contactsamie/Katana/README.txt

 Katana is the Microsoft implemetation of owin specification

-It exposes four definiions in order to achieve one of many goals of bringing into .NET the same kind of ease with which a web applications can be spawn up as there is in nodejs
+It exposes four definitions in order to achieve one of many goals of bringing into .NET the same kind of ease with which a web applications can be spawn up as there is in nodejs

 a.System Host Absraction aka environment variables env IDictionary<string, object>
 ---------------------------